affinidi/pipeline-security/README.md

       secrets: inherit
 ````

-Ensure the following secrets are available in your repo:
+Ensure the following secrets are available in your GitHub org or at repo:

   - SNYK_SCANNER_TOKEN
   - SNYK_SCANNER_REGION